Annotation Interface Injector

 The first phase involves collecting all the types that are declared via the includes()

-type and a binding for every method in Fragment
+potential component) for every Injectable annotated type and a binding for every method

 The second phase involves building a set of actual components created by the injector.
 Any potential

-annotation is added to the set of components.
+binding that is annotated with the Eager annotation is added to the set of components.
 The

-are also modelled as eager components.
+inputs are also modelled as eager components.
 The compiler then examines the services

 declared by the service methods and attempts to resolve the services into